rivka14/games/README.md

 🛠️ Built With
-HTML5 & CSS3 & Bootstrap : For clean structure and responsive styling.
+HTML5 & CSS3 & Bootstrap & jQuery: For clean structure and responsive styling.
 JavaScript: For interactive gameplay and dynamic features.